 - Uneven skin tone depending on the severity of the condition being treated.

-- The patient might develop abnormal pigmentation or temporary skin color change.
+- The patient may possibly develop abnormal pigmentation or temporary skin color change.

 - Patients with herpes are at risk of cold sores reactivation though the doctor administers medication before the peel or after.